Friend with Benefit: Plot

+Production

+In April 2015, Entertainment Weekly reported that Kristen Bell was cast as Harper, who is Lisa's new entitled friend.
+Executive producer Al Jean described the character as a good friend if one obeys her.
+Illusionist David Copperfield would also play himself in the episode.

+Cultural references

+Lenny mentions the crowdfunding process to produce Zach Braff's 2014 film Wish I Was Here.
+The movie theater on the island is playing the film Back to the Future.

 Reception

 "Friend With Benefit" scored a 1.5 rating and was watched by 3.48 million viewers, making the episode Fox's highest rated show of the night.

 Dennis Perkins of The A.V.
 Club gave the episode a B+ stating, "This season has seen the show rediscover how fruitful it can be to bring Lisa back down closer to her own age.
 Sure, she’s almost always the smartest person in the room, but here, as in the truly, restoratively excellent 'Halloween Of Horror,' that intelligence, when coupled with an eight-year-old’s emotional intellect, has freed up the show to make Lisa more vital than she’s been in a while.
 A lot of that has to do with Yeardley Smith’s performances, naturally.
 Even in the most indifferent of episodes, it’s evident how committed Smith is to her signature role, but when, as here, more care has been taken to establish Lisa’s character—and keep it consistent throughout—she can really make Lisa come alive...Here, she’s a smart, nerdy little kid who’s thrilled to have a new friend but also age-appropriately quick to recoil from injustice."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He praised the jokes and commentary but said it did not have the buffoonery that sets the show apart from others.